 "Zandre, I..."
 I'm not sure what it was, but I suddenly changed my mind.
 "It was a rough weekend.
 Listen, I'm willing to go out to dinner with you, but as a friend.
 In fact, I'd like to bring my best friend, if you don't mind."
-It occurred to me that maybe things in motion.
+It occurred to me that maybe Crystal would lead him to his match-sometimes it took a series of events to set things in motion.
 Like when Brenda met her match because of the accident we'd had.